eigerco/polka-storage/docs/src/getting-started/parachain-zombienet.md

 ## Running the Parachain

+1. Copy the [local-kube-testnet.toml](../misc/local-kube-testnet.toml) file to your local machine.

-To run the parachain, spawn the zombienet testnet in the Kubernetes cluster:
+2. Run the parachain, spawn the zombienet testnet in the Kubernetes cluster:

 ```
-zombienet -p kubernetes spawn zombienet/local-kube-testnet.toml
+zombienet -p kubernetes spawn local-kube-testnet.toml
 ```

 ## Verifying the Setup